ismaileneskirli/React-Camp/patika-react/README.md

 * PropTypes.shape ( for defining the type of each element of the objects )

 * if there is no value assigned for props, default value can be assigned with defaultProps method

+## STATES

+- What is state ?

+State keeps variables that can change.
+When state changes component get re-rendered.
+First thing to look at when working with states is to look at state type.

+USAGE:

+const [var, setVar] = useState

+<button onClick={()=>setVar()}>Click me <button/>

+- Array states :

+If initial value of state is array, you need to pass array afterwards

+- ... notation usage :

+const [friends, setFriends] = useState(["sdad","adas"])
+setFriends([...friends, "ayşe"])

+- Object states